fppatrick/mq_periodogram/README.md

 # Robust M-quantile periodogram (`mqper`)

-An R function for computing robust spectral estimates of time series data using M-quantile regression.
+An R function for estimate the so-called M-quantile spectrum of a univariate time series using M-quantile regression.

 ---